NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Lamashtu - Moderate Boon.md

 You spread Lamashtu's nightmares everywhere you go.
-You can cast [[Confusion|Confusion]] once per day as an divine innate spell.
+You can cast [[Spells/Confusion|Confusion]] once per day as an divine innate spell.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*